bhali16/bhali16/README.md

 ### Hi there 👋 Salam
 My name is Waqar Ahmad Khan.
 I'm a Software Engineering graduate who is currently working as a full stack developer @phebsoft.
-Recently, completed my MPhil in Computer Sciences and passionate about learning modern web and mobile application development technologies along with Data Engineering.
+Recently, completed my MPhil in Computer Sciences and passionate about learning modern application development technologies along with Data Engineering.

 <!-- 🔭 I’m currently working on a research project which is about Model Coverage and Debugging Effectivness.<br /> -->
 🌱 I’m currently learning Django and its ecosystem.<br />